First: think realistically about what you can afford

 27. Post in bulk

-If you are posting, follow the same principle: post everything to one person who you know will see the people whose cards you’ve put in with theirs.
+If you are posting cards, another way to save money at Christmas is to send them all to one person who you know will see the people whose cards you’ve put in with theirs.
 It’s significantly less expensive than sending individually.

 28. Post early